Workshops

 Extend your knowledge

 In order to train your skills before the CTF, we have arranged several workshops that will be held during the morning.
 These workshops will cover various topics in Cyber Security.
-For the current edition, you can choose between: Android hacking, ROP exploitation (memory corruption), and a suprise workshop by StudSec.
-The suprise workshop will be announced early October at the latest.
+For the current edition, you can choose between: Android hacking, ROP exploitation (memory corruption), and a web workshop by StudSec.
 All workshops will be held on-site.
 However, if you are unable to attend in person, please let us know and we can try to arrange a remote option (no promises).

 StudSec